Jacob Tomlinson's profile picture Jacob Tomlinson

 That’s it, Docker Desktop for Mac is gone and we now have a quick and simple replacement thanks to Colima.

-It is worth noting that Colima doesn’t auto start when we turn on our machine so we need to remember to run colima start after each reboot.
+It is worth noting that Colima doesn’t auto start when we turn on our machine by default so we need run brew services start colima to enable autostart, or remember to run colima start after each reboot.

 If you ever want to switch back you can also just reinstall Docker Desktop and switch your Docker context back.